Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/using_hcibox/_index.md

   ![Screenshot showing capabilities tab](./create_dcr.png)

-- It will take time for logs data to flow through to Insights.
+- It will take time for the logs data to flow through to Insights.
 Once data is available, click on the Insights blade of the _HCIBox-Cluster_ resource to view the Insights workbook and explore logs from your cluster.

   ![Screenshot showing logs configured](./hci_insights.png)